Benny0323/BS-Diff/README.md

 * Python>=3.7

-* NVIDIA GPU (memory>=6G) + CUDA cuDNN
+* NVIDIA GPU (memory>=5G) + CUDA cuDNN

 ### Download the dataset
-Now, we only provide three paired pictures with CXRs and soft-tissues.
+Now, we only provide three paired images with CXRs and soft-tissues.
 Soon, we will make them available to the public.
 They are located at
 ```
 ├─ Stage1
 │    ├─ BS_Aug